 Contributed by Lewis Garrad on Mon, Dec 19, 2016

 While so much media has been focused on how technology is going to automate jobs and replace us all with robots, much less attention is being given to the emerging Talent Tech industry.

 In fact, there is a good argument that using technology to help us understand our talent and potential is really the most noble and humanitarian of causes; to help us find out how we can continue to learn, grow and stay relevant in the midst of substantial change.

 In August, Know Your Crew and Hogan X formed a partnership to advance and revolutionize team building.
 In combining Know Your Crew’s platform that improves team dynamics with Hogan’s decades of research and team analytics, both organizations aim to maximize their strengths to improve the global workforce.

 When the GeneBank (fictional company) board of directors demanded its new CEO double the global supplier of dairy and beef genetics’ revenue to $1 billion, the first thing he did was develop a new executive team.

-Hogan’s status as a global innovator in personality assessment is nothing new.
-In 1998, after administering the Hogan Personality Inventory (HPI) in more traditional formats for years, we were the first test publisher to develop a web-based assessment platform.
-After we fully integrated the system to score HPI results for personnel selection and employee development in 2001, our online platform became the most popular way to complete the HPI.
-As a result, we hit a new milestone in 2016, surpassing over 3 million HPI assessments on our core platform.
-Put another way, we’ve administered the HPI using just this one platform to more people than the entire population of Chicago, Illinois.
+An individual’s values and preferences hold important implications for vocational success, satisfaction, and person-organization fit.
+Recognizing this fact, Hogan was the first to assess motives and interests in an organizational context, launching the Motives, Values, Preferences Inventory (MVPI) in 1996.
+Two years later, we were the first test publisher to develop a web-based assessment platform.
+After we fully integrated the system to score MVPI results for personnel selection and employee development in 2001, our online platform became the most popular way to complete the MVPI.
+The assessment is available in over 40 languages worldwide and recently hit a new milestone.
+In September 2016 we administered the one millionth MVPI assessment on our core platform.
+Put another way, we’ve administered the MVPI using just this one platform to more people than the entire population of Dallas, Texas.